Consequences of $b\, \to\, s\, \mu^+\, \mu^-$ anomalies on $B \, \to \, K^{(*)} \,\nu \, \bar{\nu}$, $B_s \to\, (\eta,\eta') \, \nu\,\bar{\nu}$ and $B_s \, \to \, \phi \, \nu \, \bar{\nu}$ decay observables: Introduction

-The paper is organized as follows: in the Sec.~\ref{pheno} we describe briefly about the standard model effective field theory and we write down the effective Hamiltonian governing both $b \to s\, \nu\, \bar{\nu}$ and $b\,\to\,s\,\ell\,\ell$ decays.
-Subsequently, we report the relevant formulae concerning different observables.
-In Sec.~\ref{result}, we discuss the fit analysis with all the necessary inputs and later we continue our discussions with all the results concerning to $B \, \to \, K^{(*)} \,\nu \, \bar{\nu}$, $B_s \to\, (\eta,\eta') \, \nu\,\bar{\nu}$ and $B_s \, \to \, \phi \, \nu \, \bar{\nu}$ decays in SM and in the presence of several 1D and 2D SMEFT scenarios.
-Finally in Sec.~\ref{concl}, we conclude and summarize our results.
+The paper is organized as follows.
+In Sec.~\ref{pheno}, we start with a brief overview of the standard model effective field theory and write down the effective Hamiltonian governing $b \to s\, \nu\, \bar{\nu}$ and $b\,\to\,s\,\ell^+\,\ell^-$ decays.
+In Sec.~\ref{result}, we give predictions of all the observables in the SM and in several 1D and 2D NP scenarios.
+We conclude with a brief summary of our results in Sec.~\ref{concl}.